Sigill/tulip-plugin-layout-conversion/README.md

 ## Build

 Launch one of the CMake project configuration tool and select your build directory.
-Set the CMAKE_MODULE_PATH variable to the location of the FindTULIP3.cmake file (should be &lt;tulip_install_dir&gt;/share/tulip).
+Set the CMAKE_MODULE_PATH variable to the location of the FindTULIP.cmake file (should be &lt;tulip_install_dir&gt;/share/tulip).

 More informations [here](http://tulip.labri.fr/TulipDrupal/?q=node/1481).

 ## Use

-Both plugins are located in the "Algorithm/General/Layout conversion" menu.

 Both plugins need the following parameters: